Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: Additional Results

+This section presents additional results to better position the contribution of the proposed NCMP framework and SINC-GCN.

-\section{Runtime Analysis}
+\subsection{Runtime Analysis}

 The inference runtime for each model in UniqueSignature is presented in \cref{tab:runtime}.
 These figures underscore how the proposed GNN architecture achieves a strong balance between model expressivity and computational efficiency.
-In particular, SINC-GCN has an inference runtime comparable to the baseline models---GCN, GraphSAGE, GATv2, GIN, and SIR-GCN---yet is strictly more powerful than these architectures.
-Moreover, when considered alongside the results in \cref{tab:synthetic}, they highlight PNA and EGC-M incurring significantly higher computational costs for their performance, in stark contrast to the significantly shorter runtime of SINC-GCN.
-Overall, these additional results demonstrate the practical utility of the proposed GNN architecture.
+In particular, SINC-GCN has an inference runtime comparable to the baseline models---GCN, GraphSAGE, GATv2, GIN, and SIR-GCN---yet is functionally more expressive than these architectures.
+Moreover, when considered alongside the results in \cref{tab:unique_signature}, they highlight PNA and EGC-M incurring significantly higher computational costs for their performance, in stark contrast to the significantly shorter runtime of SINC-GCN.
+Overall, these additional results demonstrate how SINC-GCN represents a balanced, Pareto-optimal middle ground---it retains continuous, local topological reasoning via the NCMP framework without incurring the massive computational overhead of higher-order or global attention architectures.